gpaumier/gp2/src/pages/writings.rst

 I contributed a chapter on User Experience to the *Open Advice* book, a collection of essays edited by `Lydia Pintscher <http://www.lydiapintscher.de/about.php>`__.
 The book consists of stories and lessons learned by 42 members of the Free Software community who share what they would have liked to know when they started, so that newcomers can get a headstart when they start contributing.

-* Guillaume Paumier, "Learn from Your Users", in *Open Advice: What We Wish We Had Known When We Started*, ed.
+* Guillaume Paumier, "Learn from Your Users," in *Open Advice: What We Wish We Had Known When We Started*, ed.
 Lydia Pintscher (Lulu.com, 2012).
 ISBN 978-1105514937

   * `Read online <http://open-advice.org/>`__ \| `Buy on Amazon <https://www.amazon.com/dp/1105514935/>`__